-- people touching the bronze
+• people touching the bronze

-anti-social acts such as
+• anti-social acts such as

-- cleaning fluids
+• cleaning fluids

-Even when there is a minimal interface with the public, bronze restoration can become necessary.
 Most people don’t realise how vulnerable bronze is.
 It is a reactive metal – that’s why it can develop such a beautiful patina, but also why it corrodes.

 Working on Site

-If you’d like to find out more about Bronze Restoration of Facades & Architectural Features – click through to facades,
+Find out more about Bronze Restoration of Facades & Architectural Features – click through to facades,

 If you’d like to know more about how bronze cleaning and maintenance prevents historic shop fronts, bronze features and fittings from becoming dirty and disfigured, then take a look at our bronze maintenance page.

-Also, you might like to read our great article on why building managers should prioritise bronze cleaning to avoid bronze restoration.
+We also have a great article on why building managers should prioritise bronze cleaning to avoid bronze restoration.